electricitymaps/electricitymaps-contrib-rewrite/README.md

 Join us on [Slack](https://slack.electricitymaps.com) if you wish to discuss development or need help to get started.

 We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)

+## License

+Electricity Maps is licensed under GNU-AGPL.
+Find our license [here](link to license file)

 ## Frequently asked questions